Ben Spencer (soccer): Professional

 After several months of training, Spencer signed a professional deal with Molde in April 2013, shortly after turning 18.
 He made his professional debut in a 4–0 win over Vålerenga on September 1, 2013.

 In March 2014 Spencer moved on a season-long loan to NASL side Indy Eleven, returning to Molde in November 2014 upon the completion of his loan deal.

-He moved to Toronto FC II in 2015, on loan, however, he suffered an injury and was unable to appear in a match for the team.
+He moved to Toronto FC II in 2015, on loan, however, he suffered a season ending injury and was unable to appear in a match for the team.
 After the season, Toronto FC acquired his MLS rights from Real Salt Lake.
-Soon after his loan ended, he joined Toronto FC II on a permanent transfer.
+Soon after his loan ended, he joined Toronto FC on a permanent transfer.

-After spending 2016 and the beginning of 2017 with Toronto FC II in the United Soccer League, Spencer made the move up to Toronto FC on May 2, 2017.
+After spending 2016 with Toronto FC II in the United Soccer League, Spencer made the move up to Toronto FC on May 2, 2017.
 Spencer was a member of the treble winning Toronto FC team which won the Canadian Cup, Supporters' Shield, and MLS Cup during the 2017 season.
 He was released by the club in June 2018, after only making 5 appearances in 2 seasons, contributing 2 assists.

 In 2019, he joined Phoenix Rising FC in the USL Championship.
 He scored a penalty kick in the shootout of their 2019 US Open Cup Second Round loss.
 Spencer had the highest goals-per-minute ratio in the USL Championship during the 2019 season.
-During the season, he was loaned to USL League One affiliate FC Tucson.
 At the end of the season, he was not re-signed by the club.

 Spencer joined San Diego Loyal SC in July 2020.

 On December 9, 2021, Spencer announced via his social media platforms his decision to retire from playing professional soccer.

 International career

-Spencer featured for the United States U18 in 2012, scoring three goals in six matches.
+Spencer featured for the United States U18 in 2012, scoring three goals in six matches..
+Spencer featured for the United States U20 in 2014 and 2015 and helped the team qualify for the Under-20 World Cup held in New Zealand.
+Spencer featured once for the United States U23 in a friendly against Brazil.